woohgit/woocommerce-otpbank-payment-gateway/README.md

 ## Test credentials

 For testing purpose, OTP provides test cards and pos ids for your site.
 You can use the cards and pos ids below to test your site.

+Note: All PosIDs and RSA keys has to be pasted as they're shown here.

 **Card numbers for testing**